GeonYoon/EleNa/README.md

 # EleNa Project

 Most standard navigation applications are looking to provide you with a shortest distance path or a shortest time path.
 What we've done here is provide a functioning navigation application which returns a path in which we are looking to minimize elevation gain within a certain threshold.
 This can be useful for a variety of applications, specifically hiking and/or biking.
 We decided to lower our scale and focus on Amherst, Massachusetts.
-Our focus is on walking/hiking and we have made our application mobile-friendly.
+Our focus is on walking/hiking and we've made our application mobile-friendly.

 ## How to run the application locally
 Requirements: Docker Desktop